StephenJLu/hashnode-archive/cm4yugas0001409me5yqd9p8w.md

 # Fin…

 That’s it!
 Three easy steps.
-If you want to test your app before going live, you can create a `dev.vars` file in the root folder of your project.
+If you want to test your app before going live, you can create a `.dev.vars` file in the root folder of your project.

-*Remember <mark>.gitignore .vars</mark>!
+*Remember <mark>.gitignore .dev.vars</mark>!
 You don’t want to expose secrets.*

 ```plaintext
 //dev.vars//